hollowaytape/kuro-no-ken/notes.md

          * This is when you talk to the lower-right guy in the lower-right room (stay away from mercenary guy)

 * Crash when entering lower-left room.
+   * Entering the room: 88 01 88 88 02 07 88 03 0b 89 04 e8 00 89 06 28 01 88 0d 20 89 2a (95 29)
+      * Pointer is: 95 29?
+   * Room pointer is: 296f (from 00 00 6f 29)

+* Setting a breakpoint on some parts of the room-definition-section tends to check every frame.
+Something to avoid changing too
+   * In LL room, it's 83 09 91 29
+      * Changing 83 to something else calls some other function
+      * 2991 = 1191, which is this same 83 09 91 29
+      * So it's a loop that just runs over and over.
+Definitely a thing that needs to be adjusted as it moves

+* Crash when talking to security commander second time ("Hey, don't loiter around here")

+* Crash when talking to main guards again?
+   * Is it those 1204 pointers that are a problem again?

+* Something goes wrong when leaving the emerald chamber.
+Also I can't collect it
+   * Some pointer that's after text location 0xb5b.